Advantages and Disadvantages of Obtaining Credit Terms With Suppliers

 Some businesses do well during different seasons, then business declines at certain times of the year.
 Your supplier doesn't care whether your business is booming or recessing.
 He just wants you to make your payments on time.

 But paying for products can be a hard nut to crack when business is slow unless you carefully plan ahead.
-Otherwise, you might have to resort to business or personal credit cards or apply for a business loan from another source to pay your vendors, and this be the start of a financial crisis.
+Otherwise, you might have to resort to business or personal credit cards or apply for a business loan from another source to pay your vendors, and this can be the start of a financial crisis.
 It's never advisable to take out a loan to pay another loan.
 Be sure you're able to pay your vendors during both boom and recession periods.